ddc-java-10/android-project-proposal-jdrake16/docs/index.md

 ## Stretch goals/possible enhancements

-1. Step-sequence for better control of beats.
+* Step-sequencer for better control of beats.

-2. Simple in-app re-creation of the Roland D-50 Synthesizer.
+* Simple in-app re-creation of the Roland D-50 Synthesizer.